Shaoyang

 Shaoyang (邵阳 (邵陽, Shàoyáng)), formerly named Baoqing (Paoking) (宝庆), is a prefecture-level city in southwestern Hunan province, China, bordering Guangxi to the south.
 It has a history of 2500 years and remains an important commercial and transportation city in Hunan.
-As of the 2020 Chinese census, its total population was 6,563,520 inhabitants, of whom 1,415,173 lived in the built-up (or metro) area made of 3 urban districts and Xinshao County largely conurbated.
+As of the 2020 Chinese census, its total population was 6,563,520 inhabitants, of whom 1,415,173 lived in the built-up (or metro) area made of three urban districts and Xinshao County largely conurbated.

 One of the major forest areas in Hunan, Shaoyang has a forest coverage of 42.7%.
-The 23000000 acre NanShan Pastures is one of the biggest in South Central China which provide dairy products and meat for Hunanese.
+The 23000000 acre NanShan Pastures is one of the biggest in South Central China and provide dairy products and meat for Hunanese.

 Shaoyang is home to Shaoyang University.
-The school is composed of former Shaoyang Normal College and Shaoyang College.
+The school is composed of the former Shaoyang Normal College and Shaoyang College.

 The Shaoyang dialect of Lou Shao group of dialects of Xiang is generally spoken here.

 History

-During the later Spring and Autumn period, official Bai Shan (白善) of Chu used to construct a city named Baigong (白公城) in Shaoyang.
+During the later Spring and Autumn period, official Bai Shan (白善) of Chu used to construct a city named Baigong (白公城) in today Shaoyang.
 After the First emperor of Qin reunited China, Shaoyang was under jurisdiction of Changsha Commandery, one of thirty-six Commandery in the empire.
 Under the Eastern Han dynasty, Shaoyang was administered by Linling Commandery.
 During the Three Kingdoms era, northern part of Linling including today Shaoyang city was divided from it and designated new Zhaoling commandery (昭陵).
 Following Western Jin reunited Wu in 280 (or first year of Taikang era), emperor Wu changed the Commandery's name Zhaoling to Shaoling (邵陵) to avoid taboo of his father (Sima Zhao, 司马昭).
-Under the Southern Song period, Shao Prefecture was renamed and promoted Baoqing-fu by Lizong, whom used to take charge of Shao Prefecture defender (邵州防御使) when he was prince.
+Under the Southern Song period, Shao Prefecture was renamed and promotedshaoqing Baoqing-fu by Lizong, whom used to take charge of Shao Prefecture defender (邵州防御使) when he was prince.
 The term "Baoqing" was used until 17 years of Republic of China (1928), when it was renamed Shaoyang County.
-After communist won Chinese Civil War, Shaoyang city was established in 1950.
+After communists won the Chinese Civil War, Shaoyang city was established in 1950.